gangalankush/Expense-tracker/README.md

 Welcome to Expense Tracker Application!

-This application is designed to help you keep track of your expenses and manage your budget.
+This application is designed to help you keep track of your expenses and manage the budget.